Eol1881/rsschool-cv/cv.md

 # **Ivan Ivanov**
 -----------
 ## Contact information:
-* **Discord:** Ivan@test#1499
+* **Discord:** Eol#5428
 * **Skype:** bestfilesharingservice339
-* **Email:** 02f1881@gmail.com
+* **Email:** riot.games@gmail.com
 * **ICQ:** 40

 ## About me:
 I'm changing my life and field of activity to web development.
 Since childhood, I have been drawn to electronics and computers.
 I like to disassemble, rebuild and configure things.
 I am an experienced PC user.
-Fast learner - this шn my opinion is my most valuable personal quality.
+Fast learner - this is my most valuable personal quality.
 I want to become a full-stack JavaScript developer, and I will achieve this goal despite any difficulties and obstacles.

 ## Skills:
 * HTML5, CSS3